Before you can apply to the Technical University, you must be selected by your home university and nominated via our e-nomination system.

 The semester ticket is for the Munich public transportation network (https://www.mvg.de/en.html).
 It is valid from October to March (winter semester) or April to September (summer semester).
 Information you can get here: https://www.tum.de/en/studies/semester-ticket/

-The Orientation weeks of the International Center take place at the beginning of each semester.
+The Orientation weeks of the TUM Global Office take place at the beginning of each semester.
 Their aim is to help exchange students with their first steps after arrival (registration, residence permit, enrollment, public transport, etc.) as well as an introduction to the campus, the libraries, various information centers and many other facilities.
-You actively have to register for the participation. (http://www.international.tum.de/en/coming-to-tum/tumi/event-program/).
+You actively have to register for the participation. (https://www.international.tum.de/en/campuslife/).

 The departments will welcome you with an own event and inform you about departmental specifics.
 This event will be announced in due time.

 Everyone who moves to Munich must register with the residents’ registration office and deregister on departure.
-Information about this you can find in the webpages of the International Center (Legal Requirements) or in the webpages of the Department of Public Order of the City of Munich (https://www.muenchen.de/rathaus/home_en/Department-of-Public-Order.html).
+Information about this you can find in the webpages of the Global Office (Legal Requirements) or in the webpages of the Department of Public Order of the City of Munich (https://www.muenchen.de/rathaus/home_en/Department-of-Public-Order.html).

 Please look into the chapter about this topic.
 Examinations depend on the respective TUM department and usually take place between February and March (winter semester) or July and September (summer semester).

 Your enrollment will only be for one semester; for each new semester you have to reregister.
 But reregistration is only possible, if in your initial application you applied for more than one semester.
-If you are admitted only for one semester, but would like to stay for another semester, you have to apply for an extension of your exchange stay and contact the TUM International Center.
+If you are admitted only for one semester, but would like to stay for another semester, you have to apply for an extension of your exchange stay and contact the TUM Global & Alumni Office.
 Attention: If you forget to reregister in due time you will be faced with deregistration!

 Exchange students do not have to de-register, unless they need a certificate of de-registration, e.g. in order to terminate your health insurance in Germany.
-In this case you have to de-register yourself in the student services center.
+In this case you have to de-register yourself in the Sudent Services Center.

 Arrange your travel issues and prepare your return to your home university.
 Don’t forget to terminate your accommodation, de-register from the residents’ registration office in Munich, resign your health insurance in Germany and your bank account.